doncicuto/glim/README.md

 ## FAQ

+1. Which applications can use Glim to authenticate users?

+   > In theory Glim can be used with any application that use common methods to authenticate users with LDAP but so far Glim has been tested with: Gitea, Harbor, Portainer CE, OpenNebula, Gitlab CE and Kanboard and you can find configuration examples in the wiki.
+If your application can't use Glim please let us know.

-1. Is Glim a proxy for LDAP requests that can be sent to LDAP backends?
+2. Is Glim a proxy for LDAP requests that can be sent to LDAP backends?

    > No. Glim stores users and groups in a SQL database (SQLite or Postgres).

-2. Can I add or delete users or groups using LDIF files?
+3. Can I add or delete users or groups using LDIF files?

    > No. You can use Glim's CLI to manage your users and groups easier.

-3. Can I use phpLDAPadmin, Apache Directory Studio or other LDAP GUI tool?
+4. Can I use phpLDAPadmin, Apache Directory Studio or other LDAP GUI tool?

    > Not currently.
 Glim cannot answer Root DSE requests or add/delete LDAP operations.
 Open a discussion if you find this feature useful so it can be added to the roadmap.

-4. Does Glim support anonymous bind?
+5. Does Glim support anonymous bind?

    > Nope.
 Glim comes with a search user (readonly) that you can use to bind and search information

-5. Does Glim have a web user interface?
+6. Does Glim have a web user interface?

    > Not for now, but open a discussion if you need a web management tool that will use Glim's REST API.